d12frosted/elpa-mirror/gnu/tempel-readme.txt

 ═════════════

   The package is available on GNU ELPA and MELPA and can be installed with `package-install'.
-In the following we show an example configuration, which relies on on `use-package'.
+The following example configuration relies on `use-package'.

   ┌────
   │ ;; Configure Tempel
   │ (use-package tempel
+  │   ;; Require trigger prefix before template name when completing.
+  │   ;; :custom
+  │   ;; (tempel-trigger-prefix "<")
+  │
   │   :bind (("M-+" . tempel-complete) ;; Alternative tempel-expand
   │ 	 ("M-*" . tempel-insert))
   │